 17. NeurOP, Inc. (2007, 2009, 2011) (www.neuropinc.com) NeurOp, Inc. is a biopharmaceutical company developing new medicines to treat central nervous system disorders, including major depression, neuropathic pain and ischemia.
 Our mission is to develop a new generation of N-methyl-D-aspartate (NMDA) receptor blockers, which inhibit proteins that play an important role in neuron signaling.
 Our compounds specifically target the NR2B subtype of these receptors offering an unprecedented opportunity to improve the safety and tolerability of this therapeutic class without compromising efficacy.

-21. OrthoPediatrics, Inc. (2009) (www.orthopediatrics.com)– OrthoPediatrics is the first company whose total focus is helping children with orthopedic conditions and injuries by providing the surgeons who care for them with anatomically appropriate implants.
+22. OrthoPediatrics, Inc. (2009) (www.orthopediatrics.com)– OrthoPediatrics is the first company whose total focus is helping children with orthopedic conditions and injuries by providing the surgeons who care for them with anatomically appropriate implants.
+The company completed an IPO in 2017.